Simple totally disconnected locally compact groups separated by finiteness properties: Examples

+By \cref{prop: smith properties}, the Smith group $\universal(M, N)$ is a non-discrete tdlc group.
+By \cref{main thm: smith finite}, it shares finiteness properties with $M$.
 In particular, we can choose $M$ to be a discrete group which is of type $\FP_2$ over $\Z$ but not finitely presented, for example a Bestvina--Brady group constructed in \cite{bestvina+brady}*{Examples 6.3}.
 Then $\universal(M, N)$ is a non-discrete tdlc group that is of type $\FP_2$ over $\Z$ but not compactly presented. \end{ex}

-We want to answer a stronger version of \cite{castellano+weigel}*{Question 2} and construct a simple group with these properties.
+We want to answer a stronger version of \cite{castellano+weigel}*{Question 2}.
 Furthermore, we will construct simple non-discrete tdlc groups with other finiteness properties.
 The simplicity criterion for Smith groups $\universal(M, N)$ needs both $M$ and $N$ to be generated by point stabilizers.
 As the action of $M$ on itself by left multiplication is free, one cannot expect $\universal(M, N)$ to be simple in this case.
 Instead we want $M$ to act on the coset space of certain subgroups.

 \begin{ex} Let $M$ be a group with a subgroup $Q$.
 Then $M$ acts on the coset space $X = \factortext{M}{Q}$ by left multiplication.
 This action is faithful if and only if the intersection of all conjugates of $Q$ in $M$